west2-online/fzuhelper-app/README.md

 Then create an Android Studio emulator, you can follow the instructions in the [Expo documentation](https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated).

+For convenience, you can set environment variable `APP_VARIANT=development`.
+This will use a different application identifier than the release, which allows for the coexistence of dev and release versions.
+If the environment variable is not set or set to a different value, only the release version of the application identifier will be used.

 After you have installed the required software, you can start developing the app.

 Clone the repository and install dependencies: